smarter-sh/community/contributors/guide/style-guide.md

     ```markdown
     This file has moved to https://git.k8s.io/community/contributors/guide/README.md.

     This file is a placeholder to preserve links.
-Please remove after 2019-03-10 or the release of Kubernetes 1.10, whichever comes first.
+Please remove after 2019-03-10 or the release of Smarter 1.10, whichever comes first.
     ```